 You can edit all of this information by browsing the Meta Information section of the string selector drop-down:

 The core TranslatePress plugin is free at WordPress.org.
-There’s also a premium version that lets you translate unlimited languages and comes with the add-ons for:
+There’s also a premium version that lets you translate your own language into unlimited languages and comes with the add-ons for:

 - SEO-friendly content